bit2u/website-6/README.md

-# bitwarden.com Website
+# bitwarden.com website

-The bitwarden Website project is written using Jekyll, which is hosted/deployed to a GitHub pages branch.
+The bitwarden website project is written using Jekyll, which is hosted/deployed to a GitHub pages branch.

-# Contribute
+# #Contribute

 Code contributions are welcome!
 Please commit any pull requests against the `master` branch.